Baylor vs. BYU Predictions, College Basketball BetMGM Promo Codes, & Picks - January 9

 - Computer Predicted Total: 153.6

-Baylor's record against the spread so far this season is 8-4-0, and BYU's is 10-3-0.
-A total of eight out of the Bears' games this season have gone over the point total, and five of the Cougars' games have gone over.
-In the last 10 contests, Baylor is 7-3 against the spread and 8-2 overall while BYU has gone 7-3 against the spread and 8-2 overall.
+Baylor is 8-4-0 against the spread this season compared to BYU's 10-3-0 ATS record.
+A total of eight out of the Bears' games this season have hit the over, and five of the Cougars' games have gone over.
+In the past 10 games, Baylor is 7-3 against the spread and 8-2 overall while BYU has gone 7-3 against the spread and 8-2 overall.

 Bet on this or any college basketball matchup at BetMGM